 Bills Will Not Be Mailed.
 All student account balance and financial aid information can be accessed through CampusConnect under account info.

 Students are required to pay tuition and fees prior to established deadlines.
 Balances must be paid in full, charged to a financial aid program or have a tuition payment plan established.
 If one of these has not occurred, student’s classes may be dropped due to non-payment.

 If a student has outstanding balances after the semester begins, they must begin making payments.
 If the account is delinquent at the end of the semester, it is then included in the Department of Finance and Administration Set Aside Program, and the College will seek to collect funds from the individual’s state income tax refund.
 Delinquent student account balances will also be sent to a third party collection agency.
 Students may not be allowed to re-enroll if their account is delinquent.
 The student’s file may also be sealed during this time.
 For more information, please contact the UACCM Accounts Receivable department at 501-977-2023.

 ATTENTION: Tuition and fee rates listed here are for the 2019-20 academic year.
 Fall 2020 tuition and fee rates are subject to change and will be finalized by July 1, 2020.
 Students may want to wait until after July 1, 2020 to view their total bill amount for Fall 2020 tuition and fees.

 2019-2020 Tuition Rates

 Conway County Resident

 In-State, Non-Conway County Resident

 Special Tuition Rates

-Persons 60 years of age or older meeting UACCM Admission Requirements may enroll in for-credit courses at the college-tuition free on a space-available basis.
-Seniors are responsible for paying all non-tuition costs required for the course or courses in which they enroll.
-Requests for the senior citizens’ tuition rate should be made to the UACCM Financial Aid Office.
+Persons 60 years of age or older meeting UACCM admission requirements may enroll in for-credit courses at UACCM tuition and mandatory fees free on a space available basis.
+Seniors are responsible for paying all costs required for the course or courses in which they enroll, excluding tuition and mandatory fees.
+Requests for the senior citizens’ tuition and fee rate should be made to the UACCM Financial Aid Office.